cdl-geneseo/geneseo-dictionary/V/Victor-E.-Knight.md

 # Victor E. Knight

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Victor E. Knight

 Created by  Unknown User (mre4) on May 07, 2022

 (noun).
 The name of the Suny Geneseo mascot. &quot;Did you know Victor E. Knight will be at the hockey game tonight?&quot;Edmond, S-Z, 2022